thegirlcoderr/stock-data-pipeline/README.md

 - Implement more robust data cleansing and transformation steps.
 - Define and calculate more Key Performance Indicators (KPIs).
 - Develop a dashboard for data visualization (e.g., using Tableau, Power BI, or Python libraries like Dash/Streamlit).

+## Contributing

+(This section can be added later if you plan to have others contribute.
+For now, it can be omitted or say "Contributions are not open at this time.")